Suffolk County Veterans Resource Fair helps those who served

 Bill Hughes, commander of VFW Post 5350 in Westhampton Beach, said some veterans are unaware of the services available.

-“There are benefits we fought for over the years through legislation,” said Hughes, who is also district commander for Suffolk County who oversees 27 posts.
+“There are benefits we fought for over the years through legislation,” said Hughes, who is also district commander for Suffolk County, overseeing 27 posts.

 'Each veteran is different'